 In a sit-down or casual dining context, the emotional dimension matters more.
 A birthday message that upgrades a table to a complimentary dessert, early access to a new seasonal menu for loyalty members, or table-side recognition on a milestone visit: these create experiences that drive word-of-mouth, not just repeat bookings.

-Whether you run a burger chain or a fine dining restaurant, the visibility of your program determines how many people enroll in the first place.
+Whether you run a burger chain or a fine dining restaurant, the visibility of your program determines how many people enrol in the first place.

 The most effective acquisition channel in a restaurant is the person at the till or presenting the bill.
 A well-briefed team member who mentions the program at the point of payment will consistently outperform any poster, table tent, or social post.
 Train staff to mention it once, clearly, without pressure.